LASIK Over 55

 LASIK over 55 - Why there are better options

-Ophthalmology has been blessed with increased technology for patients
+Ophthalmology has been blessed with improved technology for patients

 over the age of 55.
 When getting LASIK over 55, there are several cons

 to the procedure.
-The most prominent con is that due to a process of the
+The most significant con is that due to a process of the

 lens weakening called presbyopia, patients who get LASIK over 55 cannot